Keio University

 New Educational Practices

-Keio University's collections are not only displayed in exhibitions but are also utilized in education, including museum practice courses and classes utilizing rare books.
-Based on these practices, KeMCo is working on a new educational program called Object Based Learning (OBL).
+Keio University's collections are not only displayed in exhibitions but are also utilized in education, including museum practice and classes utilizing rare books.
+Based on these practices, KeMCo will work on a new educational program called Object Based Learning (OBL).
 To put it simply, OBL is an educational theory that teaches how to learn about and accept diverse values through the observation and verbalization of works and sharing them with others.
-While it is gaining popularity in the UK and Australia, there are still few practical examples in Japan.
+While it is spreading in the UK and Australia, there are still few practical examples in Japan.

 In 2019, KeMCo held the international symposium "The Power of Objects: Practices and Prospects of Object Based Learning," where we learned from preceding overseas examples and interacted with the international community.

 We are also planning workshops where students and artists collaborate.
-As a prototype, we have been working with artist Kenji Yamada since 2019 on a project to turn the history and culture of Keio University into artworks through interviews with students, faculty, staff, and local residents, using the wooden "stickers" found throughout the Juku campus as a motif.
+As a prototype, we have been working with artist Kenji Yamada since 2019 on a project to turn the history and culture of Keio University into artworks through interviews with students, faculty, staff, and local residents, using the wooden "stickers" standing here and there on the Juku grounds as a motif.

 Connecting Digital and Analog